 John 10:27-28 says;

 My sheep listen to my voice; I know them, and they follow me.
 I give them eternal life, and they shall never perish; no one can snatch them out of my hand.

 Remember, we’ve all been marked with the Lord’s seal of ownership (2 Cor.
-1:21-22) and all our sins have been forgiven in advance.
+1:21-22) and all our sins have been forgiven.
 When He calls us we’ll come.
 Some are going to be very embarrassed to find themselves suddenly standing before the Lord, and they won’t earn a single crown, but they’ll be saved none-the-less (1 Cor.
 3:14-15).